Guidance

 Individual Counseling

 Counselors meet with students individually to facilitate their growth and development through the exploration of feelings and concerns related to issues impacting their lives.
 Parents and teachers refer students for individual counseling throughout the school year.
-Students are also encouraged to complete a need to talk form or to stop by the guidance office at any time to make an appointment for some "talking time".
+Students are also encouraged to stop by the guidance office at any time to make an appointment for some "talking time".

 Small Group Counseling